odk-x/docs/src/sync-endpoint-cloud-setup.rst

   .. image:: /img/setup-aws/aws2.png
    :width: 600

 2. Enter a name for the instance in the :guilabel:`Name` field.
-Then select **Ubuntu Server 22.04 LTS (HVM), SSD Volume Type** as the Amazon Machine Image (AMI) and **t2.micro** as the instance type.
+Then select **Ubuntu Server 22.04 LTS (HVM), SSD Volume Type** as the Amazon Machine Image (AMI) and select an instance type that meets the recommended storage needs.

   .. image:: /img/setup-aws/aws3.png
    :width: 600

   .. image:: /img/setup-aws/aws4.png
    :width: 600

   .. image:: /img/setup-aws/aws5.png
    :width: 600

 3. Now, generate a key pair for connecting to your instance.
 Click on :guilabel:`Create new key pair`, enter a name, choose type and format, then click :guilabel:`Create key pair`.
 Your key pair will be automatically downloaded to your local computer, ensure you store it in a secure location.

   .. image:: /img/setup-aws/aws6.png
    :width: 600

   .. image:: /img/setup-aws/aws7.png
    :width: 600

 4. In the **Network Settings** section, click on :guilabel:`Edit`.
 Select :guilabel:`Create security group` and provide a name and description for the security group.
-Then add inbound rules for the security group as shown in the images below.
+Then add inbound rules for the security group, allowing traffic on ports 22, 443, 80, and 40000 as shown in the images below.

   .. image:: /img/setup-aws/aws8.png
    :width: 600

   .. image:: /img/setup-aws/aws9.png
    :width: 600

   .. image:: /img/setup-aws/aws10.png
    :width: 600

   .. image:: /img/setup-aws/aws11.png
    :width: 600

 5. Next, in the **Advanced details** section, scroll down to the :guilabel:`User data` section.
 Attach the :download:`cloud_init_AWS.yml</files/cloud_init_AWS.yml>` file, or alternatively, copy and paste the content of the file into the provided text area.
+This file will streamline the installation and setup process by automating tasks such as installing needed software, upgrading packages, and creating a script (script_to_run.sh) for ODK-X Sync Endpoint setup.
 Finally, review your instance settings and click on :guilabel:`Launch Instance`.

   .. image:: /img/setup-aws/aws12.png
    :width: 600

 .. _sync-endpoint-setup-aws-dns: